Class struggle: United States

 Class conflict was present in the earliest days of the U.S. with the struggles between slaveowners and slaves.
-Since the abolition of slavery, class conflict is more often noted in labor-management disputes.
-As far back as 1933, representative Edward Hamilton of the Airline Pilot's Association used the term "class warfare" to describe airline management's opposition at the National Labor Board hearings in October of that year.
-Apart from day-to-day forms of class conflict, there are also periods of crisis or revolution when class conflict takes on a violent nature and involves repression, assault, restriction of civil liberties, and assassinations or death squads.
+Since slavery's abolition, class conflict is more often noted in labor-management disputes.
+In 1933, Edward Hamilton of the Airline Pilot's Association used the term "class warfare" to describe airline management's opposition at the National Labor Board hearings that year.
+Apart from daily forms of class conflict, there are also periods of crisis or revolution when the conflict takes on a violent nature and involves repression, assault, restriction of civil liberties, and assassinations or death squads.

-The investor, billionaire, and philanthropist Warren Buffett, one of the wealthiest people in the world, voiced in 2005 and once more in 2006 his view that his class, the "rich class", is waging class warfare on the rest of society.
-In 2005 Buffet said to CNN: "It's class warfare, my class is winning, but they shouldn't be."
-In a November 2006 interview in The New York Times, Buffett stated that "[t]here’s class warfare all right, but it’s my class, the rich class, that’s making war, and we’re winning."
+American billionaire investor Warren Buffett said on several occasions that his class, the "rich class", is waging class warfare on the rest of society.
+He told CNN in 2005: "It's class warfare, my class is winning, but they shouldn't be."
+He echoed these remarks in a New York Times interview: "There's class warfare all right, but it's my class, the rich class, that's making war, and we're winning."
+Sociologist Thomas Volscho wrote in 2015 that the neoliberal revolution starting in the late 1970s resulted from a class conflict in which the political mobilizations of an increasingly class-conscious capitalist elite "against the New Deal of the 1930s, War on Poverty programs from the 1960s, and the power of organized labor" dramatically increased both the political power of Wall Street and economic inequality.